Hrazdan

-During the Soviet period, Hrazdan was one of the highly industrialized centres of the Armenian SSR.
+During the Soviet period, Hrazdan was one of the industrialized centres of the Armenian SSR.

 The prelacy of the Diocese of Kotayk of the Armenian Apostolic Church is headquartered in Hrazdan.

 Etymology

-The town is named after the Hrazdan River which flows through the town from north to south.
-The name Hrazdan itself is derived from the Middle-Persian name Frazdān which is related to the Zoroastrian mythology.
+The town is named after the Hrazdan River, which flows through the town from north to south.
+The name Hrazdan itself is derived from the Middle-Persian name Frazdān, which is related to the Zoroastrian mythology.
 Frazdān is the name of the lake mentioned in the Avesta while referring to Goshtasb's war with two of its enemies.
 Armenians were predominantly Zoroastrian before embracing Christianity, and Zoroastrian names were maintained in the geography of Armenia.

 History

 Ancient history and Middle Ages

-Historically, the territory of Hrazdan is associated with the historic Kotayk canton of Ayrarat province of Ancient Armenia.
-According to Ptolemy, Kotayk was directly ruled by the Arsacid kings of Armenia during the 1st and 2nd centuries AD.
-Later between the 5th and 7th centuries, the region was granted to the Kamsarakan and Amatuni families, under the Persian rule.
-Between the 7th and 9th centuries, Armenia suffered from the Arab Islamic occupation.
+Historically, the territory of Hrazdan is associated with the historic Kotayk canton of the Ayrarat province of Ancient Armenia.
+According to Ptolemy, Kotayk was directly ruled by the Arsacid kings of Armenia during the first and second centuries AD.
+Between the fifth and seventh centuries, the region was granted to the Kamsarakan and Amatuni families, under the Persian rule.
+Between the seventh and ninth centuries, Armenia was under an Arab Islamic occupation.

 By the end of the 9th century, the region became part of the newly established Bagratid Kingdom of Armenia.
-Between the 11th and 15th centuries, the region suffered from the Seljuk, Mongol, Ag Qoyunlu and Kara Koyunlu invasions, respectively.
+Between the 11th and 15th centuries, the region was occupied by the Seljuk, Mongol, Ag Qoyunlu and Kara Koyunlu governments, respectively.

 16th to 19th centuries

 At the beginning of the 16th century, the territory became part of the Erivan Beglarbegi within the Safavid Persia.
 During the first half of the 18th century, the territory became part of the Erivan Khanate under the rule of the Afsharid dynasty and later under the Qajar dynasty of Persia.
-It remained under the Persian rule until 1827-1828, when Eastern Armenia was ceded to the Russian Empire as a result of the Russo-Persian War of 1826–28 and the signing of the Treaty of Turkmenchay.
+It remained under Persian rule until 1827 or 1828, when Eastern Armenia was ceded to the Russian Empire as a result of the Russo-Persian War of 1826–28 and the signing of the Treaty of Turkmenchay.